clawdd/clawdd/ReadMe.md

 Ayooo,

-ich bin max und ich programmiere manchmal hi :)
+i´m max and i program sometimes, hope you find what ever you search :)